imakash1997/Data_Analyst_Unguided_Projects_Portfolio/Churn Prediction for Banking Customers with Python/README.md

-# Bank Customer Churn in Python
+# Machine Learning Approach for Predicting Bank Customer Churn using Python

 In this repository, I used Python to analyze bank customer churn.